Corncycle/blog-server/README.md

 Successful read requests will receive the requested resource in JSON format.

-Resource paths can be obtained by peeking at the source code for the blog client or by monitoring network requests made by the blog client.
-I don't care to make them any more public than that, because this API is only intended to serve my blog.
+Resource paths can be obtained by peeking at the source code for the blog client or by monitoring its network requests (but there should be no need to access the API outside of the web client).